AviShah10/nba-playoff-prediction/README.md

 Below, we look at how rebounds have an impact on a team's playoff success.
 In the earlier years, we see that there was a distinction with a couple of outliers, but as time moved forward, it became less definitive.
 Teams with a lot of rebounds didnt necessarily make the playoffs and those teams with less rebounds could still make it.
 Overall, currently, rebounds are not a good indicator of playoff sucess.

-Lastly, we wanted to see how Plus-minus points differential (PM) and Win-loss percentage (WLPCT) changed with time.
+We wanted to see how Plus-minus points differential (PM) and Win-loss percentage (WLPCT) changed with time.
 We saw that both these factors were a clear indicator of Playoff attainment success.
 Regarding PM, there is a pretty clean cut at the 0 point with teams who have a Positive differencal, generally make the playoffs while those with negative differencials end up missing the playoffs.
 A similar distinction is made in Win-loss with teams higher than .5 end up making the playoffs and those who have a negative record end up missing the playoffs.

+In this plot, we compare 3 factors with eachother, WLPCT, PM & FGPCT.
+We see that teams who did not make it tend to have negative WLPCT & PM and a lower FGPCT on the left of the chart, while teams who did make it tend to have positive WLPCT & PM and a higher FGPCT on the right of the chart.
+These are our top 3 indicators of playoff attainment success.

 ## Scholarly References: